Vivekagrahari13/CodeClauseInternship_PasswordGenerator/README.md

  Tools Required: 1) JDK(Java Development Kit) of latest version
                  2) IDE to execute your project (E.g. Eclipse IDE, Intellij IDE, Apache NETBEANS)

-                 Remember if your system doesn't have JDK and any IDE, please install first jdk and then eclipse for comptabilities of ide with JDK
+                 Remember if your system doesn't have JDK and any IDE, please install first jdk and then eclipse for comptabilities issues of ide with JDK

 What will you get:-